 The Clark National Forest in Missouri, the Cabinet Mountains Wilderness Area in Libby, the City Hall in Hamilton, the World Museum of Mining in Butte, and the Big Sky Resort in Madison County are just a few of the popular attractions in Montana.

 Does the list end here?
 No!
-The list of charming small towns in Montana is still much longer.
+The list is still much longer.

-But be it the history, culture, or the great outdoors that you long for, know that the quaint, small towns in Montana have got you covered!
+But be it the history, culture, or the great outdoors that you long for, know that the quaint, has got you covered!